-Strengthen your research and writing skills and learn to think critically with an online bachelor's degree in history.
+Strengthen your research and writing skills; learn to think critically; and prepare for a future in politics, law, journalism, or education by pursuing a bachelor's degree in history.

 Like other liberal arts degrees, a Bachelor of Arts in history from University of Maryland University College offers a solid base of critical thinking on which to build a career or further graduate study.

 As one of the very first schools to offer an online degree program in history, UMUC brings you nearly two decades of experience in teaching history in an online environment.
 Plus, if you're based in the Washington, D.C., area, you'll have myriad opportunities to find internships and part-time and full-time jobs in the field at public and federal institutions.
 Our alumni have gone on to work for such agencies as the National Archives and the National Park Service.

 These program requirements are for students who enroll in the 2019–2020 academic year.
 For prior year academic requirements, visit the catalog archive in the Current Students section.

 This program is also available as a minor.

 Students who complete this program may be eligible to reduce their total coursework for the Master of Arts in Teaching by 12 credits.

 In the history curriculum, you can study a range of historical eras and geographical areas, including China, the Middle East, wartime Europe, and the United States.
 You'll also dig into research and writing, learning how to lay the groundwork for and eventually complete a substantial original historical research project suitable for presentation or publication.

 Through your coursework, you will learn how to

 - Write and speak clearly and appropriately about historical information for diverse audiences